Annalise is a clinical research associate under Dr. Sheffield at Vanderbilt University Medical Center.

 I am broadly interested in how we come to understand emotion, and more particularly the various disorders that interrupt this pathway.

-Throughout my academic career, I have woven together clinical diagnosis, personality dynamics, and the intricate landscape of mood disorders.
+Throughout my academic career, I have woven together clinical diagnosis, personality dynamics, and the intricate landscape of disorders of both mood and psychosis.
 My intellectual pursuits extend to unpacking biases in assessment, as I seek to unravel the subtle influences that shape diagnostic frameworks.
-Borderline symptomatology, a realm where emotions and personality converge, holds my attention currently.
-Here, I aim to contribute to a more profound understanding of the underlying mechanisms that define and shape borderline personality disorder.
-As I navigate this diverse landscape of research, my overarching goal is to add insight on the pathway toward more accurate clinical diagnoses and interventions, whilst leveraging the insights gained from the study of personality, empathy, and emotion regulation.
+The cognitive and affective framework of psychosis holds my attention currently.
+Here, I aim to contribute to a more profound understanding of the underlying mechanisms that contribute to the onset and maintenance of persecutory delusions.
+As I navigate this diverse landscape of research, my overarching goal is to add insight on the pathway toward more accurate clinical diagnoses and interventions, whilst leveraging the insights gained from the study of psychosis.
 This dynamic journey in the field of clinical psychology propels me toward the broader discourse on mental health and connections between research and practical applications for the betterment of individuals and communities alike.

 Clinical Diagnosis